Home / Brain Lab / Brain Age Index / Methodology

 Version log

 • v1.0 (May 2, 2026) — Initial public release.
-Implements the twelve self-reportable factors from the 2024 Lancet Commission framework.
-The fourteenth factor (LDL cholesterol) is planned for v1.1 once a validated screening proxy is in place.
+Implemented twelve self-reportable factors from the 2024 Lancet Commission framework as a single additive estimate.

 x.